material-components/material-components-android/docs/components/TextField.md

 It is possible to set a custom `Drawable` as the text field's trailing icon via `app:endIconMode="custom"`.
-You should specify a drawable and content description for the icon, and, optionally, specify custom behaviors.
+You should specify a drawable and content description for the icon, and, you have the option to specify custom behaviors.

 In the layout: